 4. No More Micromanaging and Constant Supervision

-Which is why it often causes employee morale to plummet.
+No employee likes being micromanaged.
+That’s why it can cause employee morale to plummet.

 However, without a proper employee monitoring solution, you’ll have to constantly supervise your employees to know what they’re up to.
 This can eventually lead to micromanagement.

 Instead, with a comprehensive employee monitoring system, you’ll always know what your employees are up to — without resorting to micromanagement.